Phytolacca americana: Symptoms and response to poisoning

 If taken internally, pokeweed is a slow acting but a violent emetic.
 Vomiting usually starts about two hours after the plant or parts of it have been eaten.
 Severe cases of poisoning result in purging, spasms, and sometimes convulsions.
 If death occurs, it is usually due to paralysis of the respiratory organs.
 Cases of animal or human poisoning should be handled by a veterinarian or a physician.

-The OARDC staff scientists note that symptoms of poisoning include "a burning sensation in the mouth, salivation, gastrointestinal cramps, and vomiting and bloody diarrhea", and that depending upon the amount consumed, more severe symptoms can occur, including "anemia, altered heart rate and respiration, convulsions and death from respiratory failure."
-If only small quantities are ingested, people and animals recover within one to two days.
+The OARDC staff scientists note that symptoms of poisoning include "a burning sensation in the mouth, salivation, gastrointestinal cramps, and vomiting and bloody diarrhea", and that depending upon the amount consumed, more severe symptoms can occur, including "anemia, altered heart rate and respiration, convulsions, and death from respiratory failure."
+If only small quantities are ingested, people and other mammals recover within one to two days.